Cultures Connecting, LLC

 17701 108th Ave.
 SE, #353

-Caprice D. Hollins, Psy.D. was born and raised in Seattle, Washington.
+Caprice D. Hollins, Psy.D. is co-founder of Cultures Connecting.
+She was born and raised in Seattle, Washington.
 She received a B.A. in psychology from Seattle University and M.A. and Psy.D. degrees in Clinical Psychology with an emphasis in Multicultural and Community Psychology from California School of Professional Psychology―LA.
-She became licensed in Washington State in 2000 and has over 20 years of experience researching, studying, and working with ethnically diverse populations.
+She became licensed in Washington State in 2000 and has over 20 years of experience studying and working with ethnically diverse populations.
 Her experience includes opening and Directing the Department of Equity & Race Relations for Seattle Public Schools.
 Dr. Hollins is currently an Affiliate Professor of Counseling at The Seattle School of Theology & Psychology.
 She works hard to balance her passion and commitment to equity and social justice while at the same time raising a family with her husband, Gary Hollins.
 Together they have two children, and she has three adult step children and two grandchildren.

 Mercedes Robinson is Seattle-born, having lived outside of Washington only to complete her B.A. in Media Studies at the University of San Francisco.
 For most of her career, she has worked in a variety of non-profit settings as office support, event planner, marketing coordinator, and media manager.
 Mercedes is passionate about many social justice issues and has worked and volunteered for organizations highlighting poverty, immigration reform, gender equality, mass incarceration, and human trafficking.
 Having a strong desire to expand her knowledge in race relations and cross-cultural communication, she finds herself eager to use her skills in support of Cultures Connecting and its mission to equip teams and organizations with the necessary skills they desire.